What Is a Bias Blind Spot?

 The researchers who conducted the previously mentioned study also suggest that the bias blind spot can have a significant effect on behavior.

-“When physicians receive gifts from pharmaceutical companies, they may claim that the gifts do not affect their decisions about what medicine to prescribe because they have no memory of the gifts biasing their prescriptions.
-However, if you ask them whether a gift might unconsciously bias the decisions of other physicians, most will agree that other physicians are unconsciously biased by the gifts, while continuing to believe that their own decisions are not.
-This disparity is the bias blind spot, and occurs for everyone, for many different types of judgments and decisions,” explained Erin McCormick, one of the study’s authors.
+“When physicians receive gifts from pharmaceutical companies, they may claim that the gifts do not affect their decisions about what medicine to prescribe because they have no memory of the gifts biasing their prescriptions,” explained Erin McCormick, one of the study’s authors.

-The researchers conducted experiments that involved validating a bias blind spot assessment tool that they developed and to see whether bias blind spot differences were associated with factors such as decision-making abilities, IQ, and self-esteem.
+The researchers conducted experiments that involved validating a bias blind spot assessment tool that they developed to see whether bias blind spot differences were associated with decision-making abilities, IQ, and self-esteem.

 Additional experiments also look at how the bias blind spot related to the social comparisons people make, how people handled advice from others, and how receptive they were to training designed to reduce biases.